-Abu Sharkh replied: “Good, may God increase your wellbeing [Ṭayyib, kaththir Allah khayr-ak].
+Abu Sharkh replied: “Good, may God increase your wellbeing [Ṭayyib, kaththir Allah khayr-ak].”
 And he walked on.
 On the way, he said to himself: “I will try it.”
 So, he stopped in front of a tree and said to it: Oh bāṭiya! our mother and our father [ummunā wa-abīnā], fill yourself up with meat and rice for me.
 The bāṭiya became full, so he sat down to eat like one bereft [ka-l-mafjūʿ].
-In his haste, he ate himself a bellyfull [akala wa-kabba] and walked home with a swagger (Sirhan, Mawsūʿāt, 36).
+In his haste, he ate himself a bellyfull [akala wa-kabba] and walked home with a swagger.

+(Sirhan, Mawsūʿāt 36)

 Other examples of his use of popular expressions are to be found in the following passage:

-And the next day, the woodcutter picked up his ax and went to the tree: knock... knock... [ṭaq…ṭaq] and with the first knock [khabṭa], the spirit appeared and said to him: “Why did you come here when I have already given you something that makes you rich?”
+And the next day, the woodcutter picked up his ax and went to the tree: knock… knock… [ṭaq…ṭaq] and with the first knock [khabṭa], the spirit appeared and said to him: “Why did you come here when I have already given you something that makes you rich?”

-(Al-Ghalṭa, 37).
+(Al-Ghalṭa 37)

 ʿAyshan, however, consistently tries to use high-level Classical Arabic (al-Fuṣḥā, or CA) in “al-Ṭayr al-Akhḍar” and, more than occasionally, metaphors, though he does introduce some popular expressions while placing them within double quotation marks.
 An example can be found in the following from “al-Ṭayr al-Akhḍar”:

 And when his sister summoned him, she was crying and shouting: “Hey, come and don’t stir things up.
 Your aunt sharpened the knives and brought the barbers before you.” [“Hayya khayyan taʿāl wa-mā tajīsh..khālat-uk wannat lak al-sakākīn, wa-ʿālat lak al-khallaqīn.”]

-(13).
+(13)

 The Use of Repetition Techniques

-In the short story “Al-Bāṭiya”, Sirhan uses repetition techniques, which are a distinctive feature of folktales' aesthetic structures.
+In the short story “Al-Bāṭiya,” Sirhan uses repetition techniques, which are a distinctive feature of folktales’ aesthetic structures.
 Examining a sample extract already cited, we can see how the writer is keen to deploy repetition techniques, whether in repetition of present tense verbs or in repeated sequences of threes (highlighted in bold below):

 yuqaṭṭaʿ al-ḥaṭab wa-yaḥmil-uh ʿalā ẓahr-ih wa-yarūḥ yabīʿ-uh, fa-yashtarī bi-thaman-ih li-awlād-ih shayʾan min al-khubz wal-fujl wal-zayt.

-[to chop down wood and carry it off on his back to then and sell it, buying with his earnings a morsel of bread and a few radishes and olives for his children]
+[to chop down wood and carry it off on his back to then and sell it, buying with his earnings a morsel of bread and a few radishes and olives for his children.]

-(35).
+(35)

 The repetition of verb form is not an addition to the artistic structure of folktales.
-It is, in fact, a phonetic, enunciatory, and syntactical feature that it performs its role by embodying the action.
+It is, in fact, a phonetic, enunciatory, and syntactical feature in that it performs its role by embodying the action.
 We observe their deployment in the present tense form, indicative of continuity, so that it lodges itself indelibly in the memory.
 It serves a not inconsequential purpose for the writer in that, in most cases, repetition serves to provide emphasis and focus reader attention.
 It is not surprising that repetition has these meanings for this writer, Nimr Sirhan, as he lives outside of his own homeland, having migrated from his village in 1948.
-The writer thus reflects his own personality and psychological realities through such repetition of certain words.
+The writer thus reflects on his own personality and psychological realities through such repetition of certain words.